ibm-cloud-docs/power-iaas/modifying-instance.md

 To attach an existing volume to a VSI, complete the following steps:

 1. On the **Storage** tab, click **Attach existing** in the Storage volumes section.
-The Attach storage volumes panel is displayed with a list of the existing storage volumes.
+The Attach storage volumes panel is displayed with a list of existing storage volumes.

 2. From the list of the existing storage volumes, select the storage volumes that you want to attach to the VSI.
 If the **Mixed storage pools in virtual server instances** warning message is displayed, select the following checkboxes:
     - **I acknowledge snapshots and clones will fail when performed on a set of volumes that are on mixed pools**